Testing for halide ions using silver nitrate header image.

 Precipitation reactions using silver nitrate solution

 The test is very simple to carry out.
-Simply add dilute nitric acid to a solution of various halide ions in a boiling tube.
+Simply add dilute nitric acid to an aqueous solution which contains a suspected halide ion in a boiling tube.
 Addition of silver nitrate to this acidified halide ion solution will produce an insoluble precipitate of the silver halide.
 Note this test does not work for fluoride ions (F-) since silver fluoride is soluble and so no precipitate is produced.
 Each of the silver halides produced is a different colour, so it is possible to identify the halide ion present in the initial solution from the colour of the precipitate produced.

 sodium chloride(aq) + silver nitrate(aq) silver chloride(s) + sodium nitrate(aq)